spacexnu/synapse-tap/README.md

 ollama run mistral
 ```

+#### Testing openhermes and it don't look to work well for this project's purpose.
+Be advised.

 ### 3. Install Continue plugin in JetBrains IDE
 - Open **Preferences > Plugins**
 - Search for `Continue` and install it